 * Judge said losses to public outweigh merits of injunction

-of dollars in lost revenue for the government and the state-led
+ban could cause billions of dollars in lost taxes for the

 Judge Felix Fischer, president of Brazil's second-highest

 court -- the STJ, agreed with arguments from Brazil's petroleum

 regulator, the ANP, according to a copy of the ruling obtained

 A ban on Transocean, the world's largest offshore drilling

 contractor, could deprive Brazil of 126 million barrels of oil,

 an amount equivalent to about two months of Brazilian output,

 the ANP said.
 It would also deprive the government of 6.71